-- 1. Operating Controls: Generally pressure or temperature activated, the operating control closes, causing the burner start-up sequence to begin.
+- 1. Operating Controls: Pressure or temperature activated, the operating control closes, causing the burner start-up sequence to begin.
 When the operating control opens, the burner shuts off.
-The operating control is connected in the L1-3 circuit on the wiring base. - Limit Switches: These are generally pressure, water level or temperature activated

-Recycle when it is desired to stop the burner when the limit switch opens and restart it when the limit switch recloses, they are connected between Terminals L1 and 3.
-Non-Recycle when it is necessary to stop the burner when the limit switch opens and prevent it from starting until both the limit switch recloses and the manual reset is activated, they are connected between terminals 3 and P. - 3.
-Fuel Valve End Switch Interlock: This is generally an integral switch mounted on the main fuel valve and activated by the valve stem.
+The operating control is connected in the L1-3 circuit on the wiring base. - 2.
+Limit Switches: These are pressure, water level or temperature activated - a.
+Recycle To stop the burner when the limit switch opens and restart it when the limit switch recloses, recycle limit switches connected between Terminals L1 and 3. - b.
+Non-Recycle -when it is necessary to stop the burner when the limit switch opens and prevent it from starting until both the limit switch recloses and the manual reset is activated, they are connected between terminals 3 and P. - 3.
+Fuel Valve End Switch Interlock: This is an integral switch mounted on the main fuel valve and activated by the valve stem.
 It is connected between Terminal L1 & 13.
 The fuel valve end switch interlock prevents a burner start-up if the valve stem is not in the "valve closed" position.
 This interlock must remain closed while in STANDBY and until the start of PTFI. - 4.
-Purge Interlock: Generally a firing rate motor linkage position switch or a differential air-pressure switch, that proves a maximum purge air flow rate.
+Purge Interlock: A firing rate motor linkage position switch or a differential airpressure switch that proves a maximum purge air flow rate.
 It is connected between Terminals M and 8.
 The purge interlock proves that the air damper is fully open and purge air flow rate is at maximum during the purge. - 5.
-Running Interlocks: These generally are air flow switches, high and low fuel pressure switches, oil temperature switches, atomizing media pressure switches, and excess smoke density controls.
+Running Interlocks: These are air flow switches, high and low fuel pressure switches, oil temperature switches, atomizing media pressure switches, and excess smoke density controls.
 These interlocks prove proper conditions for normal operation of the burner.
-They are wired in series and connected between Terminals 3 and P. - 6.
-Low Fire Start Interlock: Generally a firing rate motor linkage position switch or a damper position switch, will prove both the linkage and dampers are in their proper positions to begin burner light off.
+They are wired in series and connected between Terminals 3 and P. (For YP148/YP184 programmers, connected between Terminals L1 and P). - 6.
+Low Fire Start Interlock: A firing rate motor linkage position switch or a damper position switch, proves both the linkage and dampers are in their proper positions to begin burner light off.
 This switch is connected between Terminals M and D.